Yeeb1/shelf/tools/README.md

 ```bash
 python3 certipy_parser.py certipy_output.json --csv results.csv --exclude "Test User" --active-only
 ```

-## adminer.sh -Secure Neo4j Password Wrapper for AD-miner

-`adminer.sh` is a stupid wrapper.
-This script prompts for the password in a hidden input, runs AD-miner with the specified domain.

 ## dns-dump.py - Resolve Domains and Dump DNS Records